Erik Rybenok

 Test one clear move

-What small action would make reality answer back?
+What small action makes reality answer?

-Clarity Session
+Clarity Diagnostic

 You bring